 Each participant’s T-STEM score was calculated by averaging their Likert scale response for items in each construct: (a) Efficacy and Beliefs, (b) Engineering Teaching Outcome Expectancy, and (c) Engineering Instruction.
 Then survey data in an Excel spreadsheet was imported into the Statistical Package for the Social Sciences (version 23) to conduct descriptive and inferential statistics.

 The descriptive statistics included frequency data (counts and percentages) per item on the survey.
-Also, a score for each construct was presurveyed, and respective descriptive statistics were obtained.
-Then, repeated Measures ANOVA was used to analyze the data.
+Also, a score for each construct was obtained, and respective descriptive statistics were obtained.
 According to Lomax (2001), “Repeated measures designs are used where there is at least one factor where each individual is exposed to all levels of that factor” (p.
 395).
+Hence, repeated Measures ANOVA was used to analyze the data.

 For each construct, the assumption for the Mauchly’s Test of Sphericity was examined.
 In each case, the sphericity assumption was violated (p = .001).
 Since the condition of sphericity was not met, and Epsilon was .80, .79, and .79, respectively, the Huynh-Feldt correction was used for the results of the repeated measures (Lomax, 2001).
 A repeated-measures ANOVA source table was provided (Meyers et al., 2006) for the three engineering self-efficacy constructs investigated.